Infectious Disease · Mycobacterial Infections

 5

-The standard initial treatment regimen for active tuberculosis is the RIPE therapy consisting of Rifampin, Isoniazid, Pyrazinamide, and Ethambutol for two months, followed by four months of Rifampin and Isoniazid.
+The standard initial treatment regimen for active tuberculosis is the RIPE therapy consisting of Rifampin, Isoniazid, Pyrazinamide, and Ethambutol for two months followed by a continuation phase.

 Confidence: